Adenomyosis

 - Are you using a birth control method?
 If so, which one?

-- Do your symptoms seem to be related to your menstrual cycle?
+- Do your symptoms seem to be related to your periods?

 - Does anything make your symptoms worse?